kamepong/ACVAE-VC/README.md

 ## Preparation

+#### Prerequisites

+- See `requirements.txt`.

 #### Dataset

-1. Setup your training dataset.
+1. Setup your training and test sets.
 The data structure should look like:

    ```bash
    /path/to/dataset/training